idugalic/digital-restaurant/drestaurant-apps/drestaurant-monolith-websockets/README.md

 *This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects*

+*We are utilizing [components from the domain layer](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs).
+This layer contains information about the domain.
+This is the heart of the business software.*

 This application is utilizing STOMP over Websockets protocol to expose capabilities of our 'domain' via components:

  - [WebController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-websockets/src/main/kotlin/com/drestaurant/web/WebController.kt)